notothen/radpilot/README.md

 |*apek1*|
 |*mse1*|

-and in these size windows:
+and in these size windows (plus the total number of fragments):

 |lower size |upper size
 |---|---